ni/monodrive-documentation/docs/r2v/data_processing_quick_start.md

     <img class='lg_img' src="../imgs/lidar_camera_calibration_after.png"/>
 </div>

-Once the values have been determined, place them in the `config/sensor_offset.json` file for use in the pipeline.
+Once the values have been determined, place update them in the `config/sensor_offset.json` file for use in the pipeline.

 ## Calibrating the GNSS Position